imagej/imagej.github.io/_pages/tutorials/opencl-in-imagej.md

 ## Setting up the Development Machine

 We set up an Ubuntu based development machine for OpenCL development and testing.
-OSX 10.6, Windows 64/32, and Linux 64/32 pass the tests and are supported by this package.
+Mac OS X 10.6, Windows 64/32, and Linux 64/32 pass the tests and are supported by this package.
 Here are the steps for setting up Ubuntu:

 -   Obtain an ISO for Ubuntu 10.04
 -   Install Ubuntu on the target machine.